Episode 4: Why Can’t I Buy a Kidney?

-It can take years to get to the top of the waiting list for a donated kidney in the US.
-So when Sally Satel found out she’d need a kidney transplant in 2004, she wondered why she couldn’t just buy one.
-We’ll hear from a behavioral economist and a bioethicist who shed light on the history of the ban on organ sales.
-They also reexamine whether it’s possible to create an ethical compensation program for organs in the US.
+It can take years to get to the top of the waiting list for a donated kidney in the U.S. So when Sally Satel found out she’d need a kidney transplant, she wondered why she couldn’t just buy one.
+We’ll hear from a behavioral economist and a bioethicist who shed light on the ban on organ sales and whether it’s possible to create an ethical compensation program for organs.

 Additional Resources